Skip to Main Content

 • Is there an "about us" page?

 • Are they an expert on the topic?
 How can you tell if they're an expert?
-[Hint: Google their name to see if you can find out anything else.]
+[Hint: Google their name to see if you can find out anything else about them.]

 When was it created?